nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_searchMultiAreaSearches.md

 * Scale of search required
 * The volume and complexity of the data that may be returned

-These factors are all related and finding the best approach for a consumers use case requires the developers/commisioners of the system to understand, prioritise and balance them.
+These factors are all related and finding the best approach for a consumers use case requires the developers/commissioners of the system to understand, prioritise and balance them.
 In doing so they will need to mitigate any clinical risks by using levers such as design, testing and end user training recording these in the clinical safety case and hazard log that they produce.

-There are resources available on or accessed from the GP Connect Access Record Structure page of the API Catalogue to support this proccess,
+There are resources available on or accessed from the GP Connect Access Record Structure page of the API Catalogue to support this process,

-* GP Connect stuctured test data records
+* GP Connect structured test data records
 * test data definitions
 * a list of known clinical risks and possible mitigations
 * guidance for clinical safety officers